jroller33/jroller33/README.md

 # 👨🏻‍💻 About Me

 ### I'm currently in a full-stack coding bootcamp.
-There's links below to a lot of my recent assignments.
+There's links below to most of my recent assignments.
 #
 <!---
 ## ✨Latest Finished Projects✨